-This article is from TOS Vol. 5, No. 4.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 5, No. 4.

 Government spending and intervention in the economy are destroying America.
 The government is amassing obscene debt (now approaching $14 trillion), debasing the dollar, causing massive unemployment (now at 9.8 percent), and wreaking general economic havoc.
 But in the 2010 midterm elections, the Republicans—courtesy of the Tea Party movement—gained control of the House, picked up several seats in the Senate, and thus were granted an opportunity to begin the process of saving America.

 Indications are that at least some in the GOP recognize and want to seize the opportunity.
 Republicans from John Boehner to Rand Paul to Mitch McConnell to Eric Cantor have said that their party’s new agenda will involve cutting spending, reducing the size of government, repealing all recent tax increases, stopping all the looming tax hikes, balancing the budget, and defunding and eventually repealing ObamaCare.
 Some Republicans are even talking about phasing out third-rail entitlement programs such as Social Security and Medicare.
 This much is good news.

 But talking about such actions and taking them are two different things, and the Republicans’ track record on following through is, to put it mildly, unimpressive.
 During election campaigns, Republicans always promise to reduce the size of government, repeal regulations, cut spending, and lower taxes; that is how they occasionally get elected.
 But once they are in office, they invariably take a different course.